Personal Injury Glossary with Definitions

 Liability

 Liability is fault.
-A driver may be liable for a number of reasons including being under the influence, reckless, inattentive, speeding, sleepy, careless, and not following the rules of the road.
+A driver may be liable for several reasons, including being under the influence, reckless, inattentive, speeding, sleepy, careless, and not following the rules of the road.

 A Liable driver is at fault and may have to pay damages for the harm they have caused.